bokeh/bokeh/sphinx/source/docs/user_guide/bokehjs.rst

     API, in the ``bokeh-api.js`` file, which must be imported in addition to ``bokeh.js``.

+.. _userguide_bokehjs_interfaces_plotting:

 ``Bokeh.Plotting``
 ~~~~~~~~~~~~~~~~~~

 The JavaScript ``Bokeh.Plotting`` API is a port of the Python
 ``bokeh.plotting`` interface.
 Accordingly, the information in the
-section of the User Guide can be a useful reference in addition to the
+:ref:`userguide_plotting` section of the User Guide can be a useful
-material here.
+reference in addition to the material here.

 Here is an example that is very similar the Python example
 :bokeh-tree:`examples/plotting/file/color_scatter.py`: